The Military’s Not Just a Job. . . It’s Eight Years of Your Life!

 If you’re not sure how to answer these questions, take some time to think about them and consider the fact that there are many different ways to serve your community, your country and the world.
 For example, you could become a teacher, a fire fighter, a community organizer, a social worker or an emergency medical technician—all of whom make a huge difference in many people’s lives.

 If you signed up for the DEP (or the Army’s “Future Soldiers Training Program”) and then changed your mind, watch out for recruiters who say you can’t get out of it, or that you must report to boot camp to be released.
 Neither is true.
 To quit the DEP, there are simple steps you should take before your date to report for basic training.
-Don’t expect your recruiter to help you, and you should NOT go to a military base if you are told to report there to get released.
-For free help getting out of the DEP, contact the GI Rights Hotline, (877) 447-4487, www.girightshotline.org.
+Don’t expect your recruiter to help you, and you should NOT go to a military base if you are told you must report there to get released.
+For free help getting out of the DEP, contact the GI Rights Hotline, (877) 447-4487, www.girightshotline.org

-• Are you prepared to fight in any war, in any place, at any time that the government orders you to?
+- Are you prepared to fight in any war, in any place, at any time that the government orders you to?

-• Have you checked out all the college financial aid and job training and placement possibilities in your community?
+- Have you checked out all the college financial aid and job training and placement possibilities in your community?

-• Is joining the military something you want to do, or are you being pressured into it by other people?
+- Is joining the military something you want to do, or are you being pressured into it by other people?

-• Besides talking to a military recruiter, have you spoken to any of the many veterans who didn’t like the military?
+- Besides talking to a military recruiter, have you spoken to any of the many veterans who didn’t like the military?
 Why didn’t they make the military a career?

-• If you become unhappy after you enlist, do you know how hard it could be to get out?
+- If you become unhappy after you enlist, do you know how hard it could be to get out?

-• If you get a less-than-honorable discharge, do you know how it can hurt your future?
+- If you get a less-than-honorable discharge, do you know how it can hurt your future?

 1) Recruiters are not guidance counselors.
 They are interested in you because if they don’t meet their quota of recruits, they can be forced to work overtime or be punished other ways.
 One veteran recruiter told a reporter for the Albany Times Union, “I’ve been recruiting for years and I don’t know one recruiter who wasn’t dishonest about it.
 I did it myself.”